 As an avid outdoor enthusiast with a passion for adventure and exploring, it comes as no surprise that Monica Beck fell in love with capturing and sharing her experiences through the art of photography.
 Monica’s primary goal as a photographer is for people to encounter the natural beauty of the world around them.
 “I want my photographs to inspire people to venture out and explore the outdoors.
 My hope is that they will be motivated to tap into their own creativity, whether it be through photography or any other art form they feel connected to.”
-Based in Redding, California, Monica can usually be found exploring the great outdoors in search of photo-worthy moments with her favorite sidekick, Moose.
+Based in Montrose, Colorado, Monica can usually be found exploring the great outdoors in search of photo-worthy moments with her favorite sidekick, Moose.

 Q & A with Monica